• A portrait of the Canadian journalist painted by our key findings.

 Our findings also suggest that francophone Quebec journalists are significantly more likely to identify with an overtly political “fourth-estate” type of understanding of their professional role, while anglophone peers are significantly more likely to focus on satisfying audience needs, including the need for entertainment and advice.
 Similar statements can be made in two other countries with strong francophone minorities — Belgium and Switzerland — as we found in a joint analysis with WJS colleagues in those countries.

 Details about journalists’ perspectives on ethical standards, credibility and time available for reporting, as well as their views on audiences, the role of various workplace influences and demographic information, will complete our paper of Canadian journalistic perspectives.
 These findings will be particularly interesting to journalism students, scholars, journalists, as well as union representatives and other relevant industry stakeholders who seek to understand this everchanging field, one currently characterized by many as being “in crisis.”
+Slides can be viewed here.

 The professional identity of anglophone Canadian journalists: hypotheses suggested by a pilot study.